plutotcool/glsl-bundler/readme.md

 ### Minifier

-The `minifier` factory creates a synhronous transform function that removes unnecessary characters and renames tokens:
+The `minifier` factory creates a synchronous transform function that removes unnecessary characters and renames tokens:

 ```typescript
 import { minifier } from '@plutotcool/glsl-bundler'